damianism/rate-my-rig/README.md

 paid extra for faster RAMs.

-Finally, having gone through all of that, there is no guarantee that system will give you the performance that you were hoping for, forcing you to make further tweaks by replacing some of the parts and ultimately ending up spending even more time and money on it.
+Finally, having gone through all of that, there is no guarantee that system will give you the performance you were hoping for, forcing you to make further tweaks by replacing some of the parts and ultimately spending even more time and money on it.

+##### Aim

+Wouldn’t it be great if somebody else had gone through EVERYTHING stated above in order to get a specific build fully functional, so you wouldn’t have to?
+This is exactly what this web app aims to achieve by allowing its users to share their complete builds with other users wishing to build their own systems.

+As a user you may

+-   Use an existing build as a blueprint for your own build.
+-   Get ideas from an existing build for your own build.
+-   Gain assurance on components compatibility before system assembly.
+-   Contact the owner/author of a build to seek advice via comments.
+-   Gain assurance of the system performance before system assembly.
+-   Purchase the exact posted build.
+-   Purchase a build posted yourself.

+This web will ultimately save its users days if not months spent on research and running diagnostics to get their ideal configurations since everything will be available to them from the start, even the actual performance of the system they’re trying to build.

+###### Purchasing builds:

+Users not wishing to assemble their own units may purchase a pre-existing or their own posted build on the website through us for a flat fee of £100.
+After placing your order, we will assess your selected configuration and contact you via phone or email within 24 hours to discuss your configuration.
+At this point if your selected configuration passes our compatibility tests, and you are happy with your selected configuration, you will then be charged for the full cost of the selected components (RAM, GPU, CPU etc).
+Upon completion of the order, we will ship your new and fully tested assembled unit to you.

 Pre-registered testing accounts